| главная о нас продукты скачать демо технологии ^

 case to some types of nodes.
 For example, any Situation node has a default Time valency.
 Thirdly, some

 valencies are mandatory, and some valencies are not.
+The

 second procedure builds all possible semantic relations without checking